When: Thursday, October 24, 6 PM

 The Alabama/NW Florida Chapter of the Crohn's & Colitis Foundation is proud to host the 9th Annual Casino for a Cause presented by This is Alabama at The Haven on Thursday, October 24th.
 Proceeds from Casino for a Cause will support the Foundation's programs including education, Camp Oasis for children with Crohn's disease and ulcerative colitis and additional support services for Alabamians living with these chronic digestive diseases.

 Special guest Tony Giles, the voice of the Crimson Tide, will serve as emcee for the evening.

 Whether you are looking for a great night out supporting a great cause with a date or friends, or an opportunity to support your community with your company, there are many ways to participate in this wonderful event.
 Admission to Casino for a Cause includes valet parking, dinner, and drinks.
-Guests will enjoy silent & live auctions, a Kendra Scott jewelry pull, music, great prizes, and the opportunity to support those living with Crohn's disease and ulcerative colitis in our community.
+Guests will enjoy silent & live auctions, a Kendra Scott jewelry pull, "Barrel of Fun" bar drawing, music, great prizes, and the opportunity to support those living with Crohn's disease and ulcerative colitis in our community.

 ABOUT THE CROHN'S & COLITIS FOUNDATION

 The Crohn's and Colitis Foundation is a non-profit, volunteer-driven organization dedicated to finding the cures for Crohn's Disease and ulcerative colitis.
 It was founded in 1967 by Irwin M. and Suzanne Rosenthal, William D. and Shelby Modell, and Henry D. Janowitz, M.D.
 The Alabama/NW Florida Chapter was founded in 1987 by J. Marshall Garrett M.D. and Conrad & Frances Cypress.